TL;DR

 Takeaway

-1. Model the workflow (Graph/Nodes/Edges) and persist the state; let events be the signals that move you through the graph.
+1. Model the workflow (Graph/Nodes/Edges) and persist the state; let events move you through the graph.

 2. Keep step internals ergonomic with LCEL, but avoid using it to simulate orchestration.